ray-project/ray/doc/source/ray-core/scheduling/resources.rst

 - Ray does provide :ref:`GPU <gpu-support>` isolation in forms of visible devices by automatically setting the ``CUDA_VISIBLE_DEVICES`` envrionment variable, but it is still up to the task or actor to actually honor it or override it.

+.. _custom-resources:

 Custom Resources
 ----------------

 Besides pre-defined resources, you can also specify custom resources that a Ray node has and request them in your tasks or actors.
 Several use cases of custom resources are:

-- Your node has a special hardware and you can represent it as a custom resource.
+- Your node has special hardware and you can represent it as a custom resource.
   Then your tasks or actors can request the custom resource via ``@ray.remote(resources={"special_hardware": 1})`` and Ray will schedule the tasks or actors to the node that has the custom resource.
 - You can use custom resources as labels to tag nodes and you can achieve label based affinity scheduling.